Masaknd/vite--js_dartsass/README.md

 ## Getting Started

-Clone it to your direction
+Clone files to your direction

 ### Dependencies